 HorizontalGrid Environments are IR markup layouts in which markers are placed in a grid.
-These are used to create floor and ceiling tracking areas.
+These are used to create floor, ceiling and truss tracking areas.

 HorizontalGrid Environment structure

 The peculiarity of Horizontal Grid Environments is that the IR markers must be placed crossing the cells grid.
-Any grid cell size can be used, but the default is 0.6x0.6 m.
+Any grid cell size can be used, but the default is 0.6×0.6 m.

 The standard HorizontalGrid Environment reference bar consists of three IR markers connected in series.
 The figure below shows an example of the location of reference bars for a floor tracking area.